Dagzoo Transform Reference

 mechanism output -> updated \(Z_j\)

--> converter extraction -> X/y.
+-> feature converter extraction plus target-node conversion ->

 Rationale.
 The 50/50 concat-versus-aggregation branch injects both feature-mixing and commutative interaction patterns.
 This broadens functional regimes without changing the node interface contract.